fabio-morea/network_visualization/README.md

 # network_visualization ( ... work in progress... )

-a short seminar on network visualization for PhD students
+## A seminar on visualization of networks and communities
+## for students of "Statistican Alanysis of Networks" and PhD students

-pre-requisites: a basic knowledge of R and RStudio + Python interpreter installed
+pre-requisites: installation of R and R Studio and basic knowledge of their use.
+optional: Python interpreter installed

 ## topics:
   - Generation of LFR benchmark networks (Python + networkX library).
 Parameters and their effect on network structure